futurewei-cloud/merak/docs/components/merak_compute.md

 }
 ```
 ### Data Storage
-Merak Compute will use a Redis Cluster behind a Kubernetes ClusterIP service.
+Merak Compute will use a distributed KV Datastore behind a Kubernetes ClusterIP service.
-Using the RedisJson module, Pod JSON objects will be mapped to unique IDs.